The Tony Bennett Bill Evans Album (Original Jazz Classics Series)[LP]

 180-gram LP.
 Grammy Award-winning trumpeter Chris Botti gets back to the jazz essence of his artistry on his upcoming album, Vol. 1.

-Description: Art Blakey & The Jazz Messengers was one of the most influential and successful jazz bands of the 20th century.
-Founded by drummer Art Blakey in 1954, the band served as a breeding ground for young and talented musicians, many of whom went on to become jazz legends themselves.
-Known for their energetic and …
+[acf_views view-id=”95″ name=”Artist, Label, Genre”] [acf_views view-id=”117″ name=”Run, Color, Discs”] Description: Art Blakey & The Jazz Messengers was one of the most influential and successful jazz bands of the 20th century.
+Founded by drummer Art Blakey in 1954, the band served as a breeding ground for young and talented musicians, many of whom went on …

 Hiromi’s latest album, Silver Lining Suite, pairs her virtuosic and emotive piano with a string quartet assembled by violinist Tatsuo Nishie, concertmaster of the New Japan Philharmonic.